Nuked88/ComfyUI-N-Sidebar/README.md

 For what i know nobody did it, so i did it.
 Maybe you don't need it.
 I need it >.<

+# Updates

+- 31-03-2024
+  - Added fuzzy search (work in reverse too!) (enabled by default) -  You can disable it in the settings
+  - Added description of the node under the preview (Visible only if the description is set in the node)
+  - Added possibility to collapse pinned node/custom nodes sections
+  - Added possibility to set the bottom space for the sidebar
+  - Added the scroll to top button
+  - Fixed some bugs
+  - Started migration from cookies to localstorage
+  - 🐰 Happy Easter! 🐰

 # Installation

 1. Clone the repository: